-Josef Joffe, a visiting fellow at the Hoover Institution, is publisher/editor of the German weekly Die Zeit.
+Josef Joffe, a distinguished visiting fellow at the Hoover Institution, is publisher/editor of the German weekly Die Zeit.

 His areas of interest are US foreign policy, international security policy, European-American relations, Europe and Germany, and the Middle East.